Wide establishing shot… Medium two-shot… OTS single… Reverse… Reverse… Reverse… Punch in for a dramatic close-up…

 Once the scene is blocked, your G&E team can start lighting.
 Ideally they will use as many practicals as possible and hide any additional lights they need.
 But remember, the great thing about the moving master is that you don’t have to get it all in one take.
 You can easily cut around a flubbed line or some equipment drifting into frame.
 You can also find a cut point to break a very long take into two smaller shots, making adjustments in between.

 Once you’ve got your master in the can, you can complement it with the reverses and inserts necessary to complete the scene.
-And if you’re really ambitious, you can turn the camera around and shoot another moving master to catch those reverses and any other angles you might want (as in the What Lies Beneath clip below).
+And if you’re really ambitious, you can turn the camera around and shoot another moving master to catch those reverses and any other angles you might want (as in the Jerry Maguire clip below).

 This scene from Cameron Crowe’s Jerry Maguire is basically a pair of oners intercut with a few select close-ups.
 Imagine this dialogue playing out between two characters sitting across from each other at a table.
 It just wouldn’t be the same!
 By keeping the performers (and the camera) active, this dialogue-heavy scene maintains high energy throughout.